d0nk3yhm/gpu_control/README.md

-# NVIDIA GPU Fan Controller for Windows - (Python Wrapper)
+# Nvidia GPU Fan Controller for Windows - (Python Wrapper)

 This is a Python wrapper for controlling NVIDIA GPUs temperature with fan speed.
 It provides convenient access to the following functions: